-However, many keen fliers insist that these machines don’t deserve their bad reputation as a dangerous craft.
-Many are keen to highlight that any blame for accidents lies with the pilot, not the plane.
+However, many experienced fliers insist that these machines don’t deserve their bad reputation as a dangerous craft.
+Many are eager to highlight that any blame for accidents lies with the pilot, not the plane.

 Further research shows that it’s hard to argue with this assessment.
 For a start, it is hard to label these ultralight aircraft as death traps when they aren’t responsible for that many fatal accidents.

 There are accidents with these planes, but there are accidents with cars, motorcycles and commercial planes too.

 First of all, in Europe, the speed of the ultralight is limited to a max. of 65 km/h (40 mph) and max. take-off weight is 450 kg (992 lb without a parachute) that any impact is unlikely to be fatal.
 The ultralight has a short landing roll and a slow landing speed in case of engine failure.

 Second, they can be easily kept under control with an experienced pilot that keeps his ultralight well-maintained.
 The bad reputation of these ultralight aircraft has more to do with regulations, rather than any accidents or poor construction.

 The rules on these small, light aircraft are not as strong as they would be with other FAA-regulated craft.
 Therefore, there is the sense that anyone can take one out to an airfield, attempt to get it up and then crash it.